Flat principal 2-group bundles and flat string structures: The bicategory of flat principal 2-group bundles

-For a 2-group $\cG$ as in \eqref{eq:exactseq}, there is a natural forgetful functor from principal $\cG$-bundles to principal bundles for the underlying ordinary group $G$.
-The goal of this section is to describe the fibers of this forgetful functor; this will use the language of gerbes and 2-gerbes.
+There is a natural forgetful functor from principal $\cG$-bundles to principal bundles for the underlying ordinary group $G$.
+The goal of this section is to describe the fibers of this forgetful functor; this will use the language of 2-gerbes reviewed in~\S\ref{sec:2gerbe}.